 Since 2015, C4DC annually has published a web tool to help understand DCPS local school budgets.
-The tool now has initial budget data by school covering the 2014-15, 2015-16, 2017-18 and 2018-19 school years.
+The tool now has initial budget data by school covering the 2014-15, 2015-16, 2017-18, 2019-20 school years.

 At the end of this post, find a general explanation for how the school budgeting process works and an explanation of how the C4DC budget tool operates.